Nick Burton

-Nicholas John Burton (born 10 February 1975, in Bury St Edmunds) is an English former professional footballer.
+Nicholas John Burton (born 10 February 1975) is an English former professional footballer.
 He played as a central defender and played in the Football League for Torquay United.

 Burton began his career as an apprentice at Portsmouth, but on failing to win a professional contract at Fratton Park, he joined Torquay United in February 1993.
 He scored on his league debut on 31 August 1993 as Torquay drew 1–1 at home to Carlisle United.
 He played only 16 times in the league for Torquay, scoring once more, in the 4–1 defeat away to Rochdale in January 1994, before being released in 1995 joining Yeovil Town.

 He moved to Aldershot Town on a free transfer in February 1996, making his debut as a substitute for Jimmy Sugrue in the 1–0 defeat away to Leyton Pennant on 10 February, and quickly became a regular in the Aldershot side.
 His only goal for the Shots came on 24 September 1996 as Aldershot drew 2–2 away to Billericay Town.
 He began the 1997–98 season as a regular in the centre of the Shots' defence, but lost his place and left to join Hampton & Richmond Borough in December 1997.

 He helped Hampton to promotion at the end of the season.
 In the 1999–2000 season he had such a good season that he won almost every one of the various awards given to Hampton players.
 He missed the start of the following season with a foot injury, but once fit regained his regular place in the Hampton side.
 In October 2001, even though he was captain of Hampton, he was allowed to join Isthmian League Premier rivals Gravesend & Northfleet on a free transfer as Hampton suffered a cash crisis and released five players.
 He helped Gravesend to the Isthmian League Premier Division title and with it promotion to the Conference.